-Born and raised in New Jersey, Suzanne DeLaurentiis was a singer, dancer and actress from an early age.
+Born in 1962 and raised in southern New Jersey, Suzanne DeLaurentiis was a singer, dancer and actress from an early age.
 She worked on and off Broadway and studied Opera at Carnegie Hall with the famous Carlo Menotti.
-She established a successful singing career following in the footsteps of her cousin and mentor, 50s superstar, Frankie Avalon
+She established a successful singing career in her teens, following in the footsteps of her cousin and mentor, 50’s superstar, Frankie Avalon.

 In addition to her numerous awards and productions, Ms. DeLaurentiis has also taken part in historical litigation in cases relating to both union issues and distribution.
 She has fought successfully, protecting the rights of independent filmmakers.

-She is currently in pre-production for "Bloodlines", a historical mafia-based Television series created by John Gotti Jr. and written by Mark Bacci.
+Suzanne is currently producing Pet Doctors of Atlanta, airing on Discovery Family Channel in 2016.
+Her television credits also include Wrangling Reptiles, Hound Hero, Soul Fire Rising, The Great American Sports Challenge, and Stone Markers.
+She is currently in pre-production for Vendetta, a historical mafia-based television series created by John Gotti Jr., and written by Mark Bacci.
 The series will be produced with Don Carmody Television, Sony Pictures and Triplicity Entertainment.